DreamCobbler/fiction-dl/README.md

 - <sup>**[2]** The application supports also downloading entire collections.</sup>
 - <sup>**[3]** The application supports downloading whole series as well.</sup>

-It is also capable of reading stories saved in text files.
-You can put the HTML-formatted story in a raw text file and use **fiction-dl** to translate it to some more civilized format.
+It is also possible to process stories stored in local files.
+You can put the HTML-formatted story in a raw text file and use **fiction-dl** to translate it to a more civilized format.

 ### Formatting stories